 Emphasising developments during the post-cold war period, the effects of global communication networks based on internet and satellite technology are of particular interest.

-To view the curriculum for INT2004 Media and Politics, please search here.
-Do notice that the curriculum might not be ready until a few weeks prior to the official semester start.
+To view the course material for INT2004 Media and Politics, please search here.
+Do notice that the overview might not be available until a few weeks before the official semester start.